roytang/blog/content/post/2023/07/2023-week-27/index.md

 ### This coming week

 - We might watch new Mission Impossible later this week.
 Kind of tempted by new Indiana Jones as well, but going to the cinema is expensive so I will wait for it on streaming probably.
+- Oh, and the Blacklist *series finale* is out this week I believe!